What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 This section of the agreement outlines what kind of representation you have.

 If you agree to designated representation, this means that your agent will show you homes listed by other agents from their real estate agency.
-If you agree to dual representation, your buyer’s agent is now a dual agent.
-With a dual agent, you agree to see properties that your agent has listed with the sellers, and your agent will represent both you and the seller.
+If you agree to dual representation, you agree to see properties that your agent has listed with the sellers, and your agent will represent both you and the seller.
 Dual agency is not legal in some states due to the potential for conflict of interest.

 Exclusivity